google/flax/docs/examples_community_examples.rst

 If you are interested in adding a project to the Community Examples section, take the following into consideration:

-* **Code examples**: Examples for must contain a README that is helpful, clear, and explains how to run the code.
+* **Code examples**: Examples must contain a README that is helpful, clear, and explains how to run the code.
 The code itself should be easy to follow.
 * **Tutorials**: These docs should preferrably be a Jupyter Notebook format (refer to `Contributing <https://flax.readthedocs.io/en/latest/contributing.html>`__ to learn how to convert a Jupyter Notebook into a Markdown file with `jupytext`).
-  Your tutorial should be well-written, and discuss/decsribe an interesting topic/task.
+  Your tutorial should be well-written, and discuss/describe an interesting topic/task.
   To avoid duplication, the content of these docs must be different from `existing docs on the Flax documentation site <https://flax.readthedocs.io/>`__ or other community examples mentioned in this document.